Conway's spiral and a discrete G\"omb\"oc with 21 point masses

+Due to reflection symmetry, for double Conway spirals both with homogeneous material distribution and also for 0-skeletons, we have $x_c=y_c=0$.
+We also note that, due to the special design, the double Conway spiral (both for homogeneous material distribution and for 0-skeletons) is monostatic in the $[xz]$ plane if and only if $z_c<0$.
+The most straightforward construction of a Conway spiral uses uniform central angles: \begin{definition} We call a Conway $n$-spiral \emph{classical} if all central angles $\alpha _i= \angle P_i O P_{i-1}$, $(i=1,2, \dots n+1)$ are equal, i.e., we have

-implying that all triangles $P_iP_{i+1}O$ are similar.
-This case, to which we refer as the \emph{classical Conway spiral} admits a discrete family of shapes, parametrized by the integer $n$, and a corresponding family of double Conway spirals.
-None of these polygons (interpreted as homogeneous discs rolling along their circumference on a horizontal plane) is monostatic, i.e., we have $z_C>0$ for all values of $n$, since convex monostatic, homogeneous discs do not exist \cite{DomokosRuina}.
-Still, the Conway spiral may be regarded as a \emph{best shot} at a monostatic polyhedral disc with reflection symmetry.
-The same intuition suggests that a Conway spiral may need minimal added `bottom weight' to become monostatic.
+\end{definition} In a classical Conway spiral all triangles $P_iP_{i-1}O$ are similar and the original Conway-Guy polyhedron \cite{Conway} relies on a classical double Conway spiral.
+Classical Conway spirals form a discrete family of open polygons, parametrized by the integer $n$, and this also holds for classical double Conway spirals.
+None of these polygons associated with homogeneous material distribution is monostatic in the $[xz]$ plane, i.e., we have $z_c>0$ for all values of $n$, since convex monostatic, homogeneous polygons do not exist \cite{DomokosRuina}.
+Still, the classical double Conway spiral may be regarded as a \emph{best shot} at a homogeneous, monostatic polygon with reflection symmetry.
+The same intuition suggests that a classical double Conway spiral may need minimal added `bottom weight' to become monostatic.

 Conway and Guy added this bottom weight by extending the shape into 3D as an oblique prism and they computed the minimal value of $n$ necessary to make this homogeneous oblique prism (with the cross-section of a classical Conway spiral) monostable as $n=8$, resulting in a homogeneous, convex polyhedron with 34 vertices and 19 faces.